ReadyResearchersTemplates/final-presentation-assignment/README.md

 ### Slides

+> These reminders come from the Demo Day presentations given last semester.
+While the final presentation is twice as long,
+> the general rules of good presentationeering still apply.

 The following guidelines and suggestions will appear arbitary and restrictive, but focus on a couple of key assumptions derived from situations where slide decks go wrong: